 First, we should be fair and equitable in our treatment of everyone without resorting to emotions and preferences.

-The Lord: “For if you love them which love you, what reward have you? do not even the publicans the same?
+The Lord Jesus said: “For if you love them which love you, what reward have you? do not even the publicans the same?
 And if you salute your brothers only, what do you more than others? do not even the publicans so?
 Be you therefore perfect, even as your Father which is in heaven is perfect” (Matthew 5:46–48).
 The Lord’s words clearly tell us that as Christians we shouldn’t be honest with people only when they offer benefit to us, while ignoring them when they harm our interests.
 But actually, we like to be with those who are like-minded, while we discriminate against and shun those who we don’t see eye to eye with; we fawn upon those in high positions and the powerful but exclude and belittle those without status or influence.
 If we do this, we, just like non-believers, are not worthy to be called believers in the Lord.

 For example, when someone who is like-minded mentions our defects to us, we can generally accept it, but if it’s a person we don’t like who does that, we will justify ourselves, disagree with them, and sometimes we will feel so disgusted and conflicted that we might even attack them.
 This shows that we act based on emotions and preferences, and that we are basically unfair to people.
 This is at odds with the Lord’s will.
 Since we believe in the Lord, we should follow Jesus and love others as ourselves.
 Regardless of whether others are like-minded, and no matter whether they are ordinary brothers and sisters or church leaders, we should treat them with sincerity and fairness, and have tolerance, patience and love instead of lying to them or having prejudices against them.
 Only by doing so do we conform to the Lord’s will.